 This post contains affiliate links.

-This spread is a favorite in Hungary.
+Hungarian cottage cheese spread is a favorite savory snack in the country.
 Almost every household has a special way of making it.
 Main spices are ground caraway seeds that give its unique taste and sweet paprika powder for the nice orange colour.
 According to the original recipe, garlic is not added to this spread.

-People like to have it for breakfast, or as a midday snack with crackers or slices of rye bread.
+People like to have cottage cheese spread for breakfast, or as a midday snack with crackers or slices of rye bread.
 They often have it for dinner with fresh bread and sweet yellow or hot green peppers and tomatoes.

 You can keep it in the fridge, it stays fresh for a couple of days.